100% Kiwi owned & operated

 Delivery Information

-All of our products are stocked in New Zealand, and shipped from our Auckland warehouse.
-Therefore, there are no unexpected import costs or delivery delays.
+All of our products are stocked in New Zealand, and shipped from our Auckland warehouse, this means no unexpected import fees or taxes.